praeclarum/praeclarum.github.io/_drafts/2020-12-08-fsharp-advent-motor-control.md

 <img src="/images/2020/motor_hardware.jpg" alt="Photograph of the constructed hardware" />

 In this blog I would like to implement a simple but robust control theory that was taught to me in college.
-This blog post is one in a series of "F# Advent" posts so only naturally will I implement it all using my favorite programming language F#.
+This blog post is one in a series of ["F# Advent" posts](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/) coordinated by Sergey Tihon so I will be implementing it all using my favorite programming language F#.

 Embedded controls such as these are often implemented in imperative languages like C with a lot